 | Super Priority (optional) | Next working day | +£1,000 |

-How long does a UK medical visa take to process?
+How long does a UK Medical Visa take to process?

-Yes, unlike most visitor visa categories, the UK Medical Visa can be extended if your treatment requires additional time.
+Unlike most visitor visa extensions, the Medical Visa is one of the few visitor categories that can be routinely extended for ongoing treatment.
 You have two options for longer stays:

 While on a UK Medical Visa, you must comply with specific conditions:

-- No NHS Access: You cannot access free NHS treatment except in genuine emergencies
+- No NHS Access: You cannot access free NHS treatment except in genuine emergencies (which will still be charged at 150% of cost)

 - No Public Funds: No access to welfare benefits or social services